angelalagmay031-png/CCM101-alagmay/Laboratory-02-Build-the-Cloud-Infrastructure-Blueprint/cloud-components.md

 ### Purpose

-Networking resources allow computers, servers, applications, and users to communicate with each other.
-They provide the connectivity needed to send and receive data.
+Networking resources provide the connection needed for devices and systems to exchange information.
+Network interfaces and IP addresses help establish communication between the Linux server and other systems.

 ### Importance in Cloud Computing

-Networking is essential in cloud computing because cloud resources need to communicate with users and other services.
-IP addresses, network interfaces, routing, and network connections allow cloud applications and services to exchange data.
+Networking makes it possible for users to access cloud resources remotely.
+It also allows different cloud services, servers, and applications to communicate and transfer information.

 ### KillerCoda Linux Environment

-The KillerCoda Linux server has network interfaces and network connectivity that allow the server to communicate with other systems.
-The `ip addr` and `hostname -I` commands can be used to investigate the networking configuration and IP address of the Linux environment.
+The KillerCoda server uses a virtual network connection to communicate with external systems and cloud services.
+Network interfaces and IP address information can be examined using the `ip addr` command.
+The `hostname -I` command can also be used to display the server's IP address.

 ---